mid2SUPAERO/GEBTAero/README.md

 # GEBTAero

 GEBTAero is an aeroelasticity simulation toolbox with a computation code coded in Fortran and a pre/postprocessor coded in Python.
-The computation code is derived from GEBT developped by Prof. Yu (https://cdmhub.org/resources/gebt).
+The computation code is derived from GEBT program developped by Prof. Yu (https://cdmhub.org/resources/gebt).
 The pre/postprocessor uses several open source programs available in most linux distros repositories:
 * calculix : a Finite Element Method solver (http://www.calculix.de/)
 * paraview : a  data analysis and visualization application (https://www.paraview.org/)